keerthi15M/churn-project/README.md

 Install with:
 pip install -r requirements.txt

-## 📌Important Notes
+📌 Important Notes
 Ensure you run streamlit run app.py from the root of the project (where models/ folder exists).
 If you used a different training-script name or dataset path, update paths accordingly.
 If the model files grow larger, consider using Git LFS or storing them externally and using a download link.

-## 🙌Acknowledgements
+🙌 Acknowledgements
 Data science & machine learning community
 Open-source libraries (pandas, scikit-learn, xgboost, streamlit) Internship program at Codec Technologies (or your host organisation)

-## 📬Contact
+📬 Contact
 Keerthi — keerthi15M
 📧 keerthi1052031@gmail.com

-Feel free to connect if you have any questions, want to collaborate, or discuss data-science projects! please format it
+Feel free to connect if you have any questions, want to collaborate, or discuss data-science projects!